-If you acquired, renewed or continued to hold a financial product (including life insurance) on the advice or recommendation of an adviser from one of the above institutions, we invite you to register for the class action by filling out your details below.
+If you meet the definition of a Group Member set out above, we invite you to register for the class action by filling out your details below.
 If we require anything further from you, we will contact you on your registered email address or telephone number to discuss the action and your claim.

 Importantly, this claim does not overlap with any other class actions you may have heard about against Count Financial.
 Piper Alderman is seeking to recover money for you that nobody else is.